Young-ook/terraform-aws-eks/examples/autoscaling/README.md

 ```

 ## Setup
 [This](https://github.com/Young-ook/terraform-aws-eks/blob/main/examples/autoscaling/main.tf) is the example of terraform configuration file to create a managed EKS on your AWS account.
 Check out and apply it using terraform command.
+If you don't have the terraform and kubernetes tools in your environment, go to the main [page](https://github.com/Young-ook/terraform-aws-eks) of this repository and follow the installation instructions before you move to the next step.

 Run terraform:
 ```